NITDgpOS/Medium_Grabber/README.md

 ### WHAT DOES THIS PROGRAM BRINGS YOU? :

-This is a automated program that lets you grab the link of any article in medium under any topic just by logging into your Google-linked-medium account.
+This is an automated program that lets you grab the link of any article in medium under any topic just by logging into your Google-linked-medium account.

 * Provides you with all the articles(of medium) and their links in the same text file(output.txt)